giri3072/Credit-Card-Users-Churn-Prediction/README.md

 Generate a set of insights and recommendations that will help the bank Data Dictionary:

-CLIENTNUM:
+### CLIENTNUM:

-Client number.
-Unique identifier for the customer holding the account
-Attrition_Flag: Internal event (customer activity) variable - if the account is closed then "Attrited Customer" else "Existing Customer"
+*Client number : Unique identifier for the customer holding the account *Attrition_Flag: Internal event (customer activity) variable - if the account is closed then "Attrited Customer" else "Existing Customer"
-Customer_Age: Age in Years
+*Customer_Age: Age in Years
 Gender: Gender of the account holder
 Dependent_count: Number of dependents
 Education_Level:  Educational Qualification of the account holder - Graduate, High School, Unknown, Uneducated, College(refers to a college student), Post-Graduate, Doctorate.